Licnex/redemption/Readme.md

 3. Spin counter-clockwise
 4. Pause before repeating

-This dance routine showcases the robot's maneuverability and provides a fun demo mode that's sure to entertain!
+This is to be used to celebrate the bot working.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GPLv3 License - see the LICENSE file for details

 <p align="right">(<a href="#readme-top">back to top</a>)</p>